NewayPix/tux/README.md

 - Execute `premake gmake`
 - Go to `vendor/kokiri` and execute `make kokiri`
 - Go back to the root folder and execute `make`
+- Make sure the binary is side to side with the assets folder